emartech/ezlog/README.md

 #=> {"logger":"App","timestamp":"2019-05-11T16:08:38+02:00","level":"INFO","hostname":"MacbookPro.local","pid":71674,"message":"Job finished","duration":2}

 logger.error ex
-#=> {"logger":"App","timestamp":"2019-05-11T16:08:38+02:00","level":"INFO","hostname":"MacbookPro.local","pid":71674,"message":"Error message","error":{"class":"StandardError","message":"Error message","backtrace":[...]}}
+#=> {"logger":"App","timestamp":"2019-05-11T16:08:38+02:00","level":"ERROR","hostname":"MacbookPro.local","pid":71674,"message":"Error message","error":{"class":"StandardError","message":"Error message","backtrace":[...]}}
 ```

 #### Configures Rails logging

 Ezlog configures the `Rails.logger` to be an instance of a [Logging](https://github.com/TwP/logging) logger by the name
 of `Application`, behaving as described above.
-The logger uses the log level set in `application.rb` (if present) or
+The logger uses the log level set in `application.rb` if present, or
-uses INFO as a default log level.
+INFO as a default log level.

 In addition to this, Ezlog also does the following:
 * It adds the environment (`Rails.env`) to the logger's initial context, so it will automatically be appended to all log messages
   emitted by the application.
-* It disables Rails's default (verbose) logging of uncaught errors and injects its own error logger into the application, which
+* It disables Rails's default logging of uncaught errors and injects its own error logger into the application, which
   * logs 1 line per error, including the error's name and context (stack trace, etc.),
   * logs every error at ERROR level instead of the default FATAL.
-* It disables Rails's default (verbose) request logging, which logs several lines per event during the processing of an action
+* It disables Rails's default request logging, which logs several lines per event during the processing of an action,
   and replaces the default Rack access log with its own access log middleware.
-The end result is an access log, which
+The end result is an access log that
   * contains all relevant information (request ID, method, path, params, client IP, duration and response status code), and
   * has 1 log line per request, logged at the end of the request.